 - Invader Zim

-- In the only 2 episodes of ˇMucha Lucha!
+- In the only two episodes of ˇMucha Lucha!
 The Flea's Rotten Teeth might be a example of this.

 - Those in The Fairly Oddparents are especially weird, considering its simplistic art style.

 - Extremely frequent in newer episodes of Spongebob Squarepants, but a few older ones did this too.
 "Nasty Patty", anyone?